And sprezzatura, or the quintessential Italian sophistication!

 Tour And Travel Blog Bucket List Moments In San Marino

-Climb to the top of the Guaita Tower for panoramic views.
+Firstly, climb to the top of the Guaita Tower for panoramic views.

-Time your visit with one of the many medieval festivals.
+Thirdly, properly time your visit with one of the many medieval festivals.

 UNESCO World Heritage Sites In San Marino

-7. Vatican City: The Home Of The Pope
+7. Vatican City – The Home Of The Pope

 The Vatican is a country in its own right.
 While most people associate it with religion, the Vatican is also a cultural treasure chest.